 Bresaola

-Bresaola is salt-cured beef with spices, a typical product from the Alpine valley Valtellina.
-Usually served finely sliced, and seasoned with olive oil, salt, and pepper, and lemon juice.
-Some like to add flakes of Parmigiano.
+Bresaola is salt-cured beef typical product of the Alpine valley Valtellina.
+Bresaola is usually served finely sliced, and seasoned with olive oil, salt, and pepper, and lemon juice.
+Some like to add flecks of Parmigiano.
 I personally serve mine dribbled with pink grapefruit slices, olive oil, freshly ground black pepper and a little arugula.

 Culatello

-This lean and rosy, refined variety of raw prosciutto ham, is made with a fraction of the normal cut nearest to the pig’s rump.
-The name refers in fact to the animal’s culo, a vernacular term for ‘rear end.’
+This lean and rosy, refined variety of raw prosciutto ham, is made with a part of the normal ham cut closest to the pig's rump.
+The name refers in fact to the animal's culo, a vernacular term for 'rear end.'
 Universally considered superior, aged culatello has a clean, delicate flavor.
-It is highly prized and priced, but worth every penny it’s worth.
+It is highly prized and priced, but worth every penny it's worth.

 Finocchiona